leftstick/devops/README.md

-# continuous-integration
+# buildup your devops team
-Things we are going to know about ci
+Things we are going to know about things